-When we invest in individual share, the risk is higher.
-We expect the share to do well in the near future, but if unfortunately, it doesn’t, we lose a handsome amount of money.
-Now, what if as an investor, we invest the same amount of money in the mutual funds instead of individual share, it will be beneficial for us.
-If one share doesn’t yield better returns, another will.
+When we invest in an individual share, the risk is higher.
+We expect the percentage to do well shortly, but if unfortunately, it doesn’t, we lose a handsome amount of money.
+Now, what if, as an investor, we invest the same amount of money in the mutual funds instead of individual share?
+It will be beneficial for us if one share doesn’t yield better returns, another will.
 The diversification will help us pare down the risk as much as we can.

 Mutual Funds vs Shares Infographics

-- One of the key differences between shares vs mutual funds is the level of risk.
+- One of the key differences is the level of risk.
 When you invest in shares, you have more risk than when you invest in mutual funds.
 Why?
-A mutual fund includes many shares in the portfolio and if one share does poorly due to the poor manager/strategy/misfortune, other shares can back it up.
+A mutual fund includes many shares in the portfolio, and if one shares do poorly due to the poor manager/strategy/misfortune, other shares can back it up.

 - Investing in share isn’t a good idea for a newbie.
 It takes a lot of study, practice, and understanding of the share market to make good money.
-On the other hand, in mutual funds, anybody can make money since the mutual funds are managed by qualified fund managers.
+On the other hand, in mutual funds, anybody can make money since qualified fund managers manage the mutual funds.

 - Share investing isn’t very convenient.
-You should do your due diligence before finding the right shares.
+It would help if you did your due diligence before finding the right shares.
 Investing in mutual funds, on the other hand, is so easy.
-Just do some research, look through the stocks that are included in the funds, look at the past records, and you’re done.
+Just do some research, look through the stocks included in the funds, look at the records, and you’re done.

-- If you want to diversify your investments, you need to pick right shares as per your needs (more return-more risk, medium return-medium risk etc.).
+- If you want to diversify your investments, you need to pick the right shares per your needs (more return-more risk, medium return-medium risk, etc.).
 For every mutual fund, diversifications come as a feature.
-You just need to pick the right mutual fund.
+You need to pick the right mutual fund.

 |Basis for comparison||Shares||Mutual Funds|